 DeepQA technology provides humans with a powerful tool for their information gathering and decision support.
-One of many possible scenarios could be for the end user to enter their question in natural language form, much as if they were asking another person, and for the system to sift through vast amounts of potential evidence to return a ranked list of the most compelling, precise answers along with links to supporting or refuting evidence.
-Other important scenarios will use DeepQA to analyze a collection of content and data representing a problem, for example a technical support problem or a medical case.
-DeepQA will start to search for solution gathering and assessing evidence from many disparate data sources engaging human users to help provide the missing pieces of information that can help arrive at a solution or for example a differential diagnosis, in the case of medicine.
+One of many possible scenarios could be for the end-user to enter their question in natural language form, much as if they were asking another person, and for the system to sift through vast amounts of potential evidence to return a ranked list of the most compelling, precise answers along with links to supporting or refuting evidence.
+Other important scenarios will use DeepQA to analyze a collection of content and data representing a problem, for example, a technical support problem or a medical case.
+DeepQA will start to search for solutions gathering and assessing evidence from many disparate data sources engaging human users to help provide the missing pieces of information that can help arrive at a solution or for example a differential diagnosis, in the case of medicine.

 In addition, these answers would include summaries of their justifying or supporting evidence, allowing the user to quickly assess the evidence and select the correct answer.